 What is the treatment of gestational diabetes?

 The most important part of treatment is to control blood sugar levels.
 For many women, this means regular testing of blood sugar (glucose) levels, a carefully planned diet and regular exercise.
 Some women will require insulin injections.
 The extra insulin will not cross the placenta and will not affect the baby.
+Many women with gestational diabetes will need to make dietary changes to help manage their blood glucose levels.
+Your diabetes nurse/midwife or dietitian will guide you with this.

 Does gestational diabetes go away?